tinmarino/try/speech.md

 Welcome to this digital world!

 There is only one rule: software never works.
-We, humble humans, never know how to fix it but.
-Anyway, we are going to show you how we try!
+We, humble humans, never know how to fix it but anyway, we are going to show you how we try!

 # 2/ Hot and Cold: Dichotomy: Tin 1min